How To Potty Train A Puppy Permanently! ULTIMATE Guide

 The lady kindly shared a link to the website this dog training course was on.

-Members of the group started talking about how good it was and how it helped them fully train their dog.
+Members of the group started talking about how good it was and how it helped them entirely train their dogs.

-He was presenting an informational introductory video about dog behavior, everything he said made perfect sense.
+He was presenting an informative introductory video about dog behavior, everything he said made perfect sense.

 It was like he was speaking directly to me and about Axle!